About WCSI

 Watson Caring Science Institute is an international non-profit 501C(3) organization that advances the unitary philosophies, theories and practices of 'Caring Science’, developed by Jean Watson, Ph.D., RN, AHN-BC, FAAN, LL (AAN).
 Caring Science is a transdisciplinary approach that incorporates the art and science of nursing and includes concepts from the fields of philosophy, ethics, ecology and mind-body-spirit medicine.

-Through deep reflective practice, our Caring Science Faculty offer unique professional development programs such as the Caritas Coach Education Program®, and the Caritas Leadership Program™️.
+Through deep reflective practice, our Caring Science Faculty offer unique professional development programs such as the Caritas Coach Education Program® and the Caritas Leadership Program™️.
 We work globally to translate the theory into concrete human-to-human practices that help to re-pattern the culture of healthcare (and increasingly other values-led organizations) whereby leaders and managers ‘live out’ the theory in their professional and personal lives.

 “I have great respect for the work of the Institute (WCSI)."